 So it begs the question: why does Lenahan (COM’17) stick to the sidelines instead of joining a team?
+The reason?
 He has a incurable congenital bone disease that causes weak bones, and weak bones can break easily.
 Those born with osteogenesis imperfecta (OI) have defective connective tissue or lack the ability to make enough of it.
 Also known as brittle bone disease, it afflicts between 20,000 and 50,000 people in this country every year.
 Lenahan spends most of his time in a wheelchair as a precaution against falling and injury.

 Even though he has the least severe form of OI, the BU freshman could already count 10 broken bones by the time he was 18—each of his tibias and fibulas twice, his left femur, his right femur three times, his right elbow, and his L5 vertebra.
 All it took for a snap was a fall or an accidental bump from a passerby.